Bikramkarmakar/bikramkarmakar/README.md

 <h3 align="left"><h3 align="center">
  <h1 align="center">🚀 About Me</h1>
-🎓 I am Bikram Karmakar, a Polytechnic Diploma Student (specializing in Computer Science) and will graduate in mid-2023.I am passionate about Artificial Intelligence 🤖, Pythonic programming 🐍, Java Progrmming ☕ and open source :octocat:.
+🎓 I am Bikram Karmakar, a Polytechnic Diploma Student (specializing in Computer Science) from APC Ray Polytechnic, Jadavpur, and will graduate in mid-2023.
+I am passionate about Artificial Intelligence 🤖, Python programming 🐍, Java programming ☕, and open-source Projects.
 I love to learn and contribute in any and every possible way.

-👨‍💻 I enjoy contributing to Open Source Projects and have interest in solo or Group Coding Projects to build and implement new ideas.I am really enthusiastic about learning new technology.
-I have learned Java , My SQL , Python , HTML , C , C++.
+👨‍💻 I enjoy collaborating with people building and implementing new ideas.
+I am really enthusiastic about learning new technology.
+I have learned Java, My SQL, Python, HTML, C, and C++.
 I love to network, join new communities and add value.
-I got started with Freelancing and Blogging quite recently and trying to make it count.
+I got started with Freelancing and Blogging and trying to make it count.

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
-My hobbies range from listening to music, break dancing (hip-hop), sketching, and touch typing to some whacky ones like writing with my left hand.
+My hobbies range from listening to music, sketching, drawing, painting, and writing.
+I Love to Play Chess, Cricket, Football, and Badminton.

-📚 I also love reading books on personal development & financial literacy.
-My favorite ones are The Compound Effect by Darren Hardy in the genre of personal development and Rich Dad Poor Dad by Robert Kiyosaki in the genre of financial literacy.
+📚 I also love reading books.
+My Favourite Genres are personal development, Self-help, Horror, Mystery, Riddle & financial literacy.
+My favorite ones are Sherlock Holmes by Sir Arthur Conan Doyle in the genre of Mystery and Rich Dad Poor Dad by Robert Kiyosaki in the genre of financial literacy.

 ✈️ I love traveling too.
-I have been on many solo trips around many cities and villages of West Bengal in my free time.</h3> &nbsp;
+Visiting New Places and meeting new people is an experience on their own.
+I have been on many solos in my free time.
+My passions include photography, traveling, music (piano, guitar, flute), and technology.
+I have held numerous management and leadership roles throughout my years of schooling and would describe myself as a very organized, hard-working individual with a positive attitude.
+During my free time, you can usually find me volunteering, or hanging out with friends and family.</h3>
+ &nbsp;
  <hr>
    <img width = "50%" align = "right" src="https://camo.githubusercontent.com/c1dcb74cc1c1835b1d716f5051499a2814c683c806b15f04b0eba492863703e9/68747470733a2f2f63646e2e6472696262626c652e636f6d2f75736572732f3733303730332f73637265656e73686f74732f363538313234332f6176656e746f2e676966" title="Coding Gif">